 Pressure sensitivity is necessary for better, close to pen and paper results.
 The higher the pressure sensitivity the better.
 All this means is that you can create more deep strokes by applying more pressure, just like you would do in real life.

 You should have a fair idea of which tablet to buy after all this information.
-We did the legwork for you and hopefully, this article is of use to you and you find your ideal graphics tablet soon!
+We did the legwork for you and hopefully, this article is of use to you and you find your ideal drawing tablet soon!